donderjoekel/Mangarr/README.md

 - Implement of the toolbar where it is needed
 - Proper mobile support
 - Migrating between sources
-- Root folders
 - More (and working) settings
 - More sources

 # Known issues

-- Toolbar has no functionality
 - Pages don't automatically refresh